zzonyo/trust-docs-test/source/index.html.md

 | cid      | string | Optional;  Client requests unique ID                  |
 | topic    | string | Required； Subscribe Topic Name，Required subscribe accounts.$symbol   Subscribe/unsubscribe the balance change of a given coin，when the value of $symbol is “*”, it means to subscribe/unsubscribe the balance change of all coins; |

+> periodical push in WebSocket account interface with a default frequency of 60 seconds / time

 > When there is any balance change, the Server will send a notification with the return parameter.
 For example: